Heat wave hits Northwest, sending people to cooling centers

 PORTLAND, Ore.
 (AP) — People headed to cooling centers Wednesday as the Pacific Northwest began sweltering under another major, multiday heat wave just over a month after record-shattering hot weather killed hundreds of the region’s most vulnerable people.

-Temperatures soared to 95 degrees Fahrenheit (32 Celsius) by mid-afternoon in Portland, Oregon.
+Temperatures soared to 97 degrees Fahrenheit (36.1 Celsius) by the evening in Portland, Oregon.
 In a “worst-case scenario,” the temperature could reach as high as 111 F (44 C) in some parts of western Oregon this week before a weekend cooldown, the National Weather Service said.
 It's more likely temperatures will rise to 100 F (38 C) or above for three consecutive days, peaking around 105 F (40.5 C) on Thursday.

 Sizzling weather also was expected in other parts of the country.
 The weather service said heat advisories and warnings would be in effect from the Midwest to the Northeast and mid-Atlantic through at least Friday.